eraofchaos/eraofchaos.github.io/artifacts/Boots of Polarity.md

 ---
 title: "Artifacts - Antimagic Runestone - Boots of Polarity"
 permalink: /artifacts/Boots of Polarity/
-excerpt: "Antimagic Runestone - Boots of Polarity.
+excerpt: "Era of Chaos  Antimagic Runestone - Boots of Polarity.
 Boots engraved with the yin-yang symbol.
 One of the components of the Antimagic Runestone."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Boots of Polarity.md"